dzbarsky/rules_itest/docs/itest.md

 itest_task(<a href="#itest_task-name">name</a>, <a href="#itest_task-data">data</a>, <a href="#itest_task-deps">deps</a>, <a href="#itest_task-env">env</a>, <a href="#itest_task-exe">exe</a>)
 </pre>

-A task is a one-shot (not long-running binary) that is intended to be executed as part of the itest scenario creation.
+A task is a one-shot execution of a binary that is intended to run as part of the itest scenario creation.
 Examples include: filesystem setup, dynamic config file generation (especially if it depends on ports), DB migrations or seed data creation.

 All [common binary attributes](https://bazel.build/reference/be/common-definitions#common-attributes-binaries) are supported including `args`.